This article has links to products and services we love, which we may make commission from.

 Prices start at £27 per person.

 Did you know that The Waldorf Caledonian, is located on what used to be the old Caledonian Railway?

-A luxury afternoon tea here is on the right tracks for an eventful day out.
+The luxury afternoon tea here is on the right track for an eventful day out.

 Served at Peacock Alley which is located within the lobby lounge, the indulgent afternoon tea session is served daily and includes pastries such as orange and blackberry domes and rose jelly Elderflower and rhubarb tarts!